Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 ## Introduction

-One of my current project is building the Ethernet physical layer for 10Gb (10GBASE-R)  and 40Gb (40GBASE-R) fiber.
+One of my current projects to build the Ethernet physical layer for 10Gb (10GBASE-R) and 40Gb (40GBASE-R) fiber.
-In order to create a test bench I went out and bough a decommissioned Redstone D2020 enterprise switch off ebay.
+In order to create a testbench I went out and bought a decommissioned Redstone D2020 enterprise switch off ebay.

-Although there is practically no documentation on this switch and I have no prior experience working with network equipment whatsoever it was cheap and I believe troubleshooting a system is my opportunity to acquire that missing experience.
+Although there is practically no documentation on this switch and I have no prior experience working with any network equipment whatsoever, it was cheap and I believed that troubleshooting a system was a great opportunity to acquire that missing experience.

-2 weeks latter this beauty showed up.
+2 weeks later, this beauty showed up !

 {{< figure
     src="images/d2020/switch.jpg"